Page by Page Guide

 By ticking the 'Word Stemming' option on the 'Advanced Search' page, you can command the search engine to return results on all derivations of your search word(s).
 Thus a stemming-enabled keyword search for 'book' will return book, books, booked, etc. However, it will not return different words that simply begin with book (e.g. bookseller, bookkeeper).
 For this, you need to use a wildcard.

-There is a link to the Search Directories page beneath the basic search box, in the top right-hand corner of every page.
+There is a link to the Search Directories page beneath the basic search box, at the top of every page.
 'Search Directories' provides a list of Genres, Library of Congress Subjects, People and Publishers referenced across the project and performs a search across the site for them.
 The list is not exhaustive but represents the terms that have been included in the metadata, so is the best way to navigate the documents if you are interested in specific areas.

 At the top of the search results page, you can select to filter results by 'Documents', 'Image Gallery' or 'Secondary Resources', or refine via 'Document type' or 'Theme'.